 The Logitech G613 is a good gaming keyboard.
 Its Romer-G tactile switches have a short pre-travel distance and a low actuation force, which makes the keyboard feel responsive.
 It's also fairly well-built, but the lack of backlighting may be troublesome for some who play late at night, in the dark.See our Gaming recommendations

 The Logitech G613 is sub-par for mobile devices and tablets.
-Although it's Bluetooth compatible and works on iOS, iPadOS, and Android, the keyboard is rather large and heavy, especially with its non-detachable wrist rest, which isn't ideal to bring around.
+Although it's Bluetooth compatible and works on iOS, iPadOS, and Android, the keyboard is rather large and heavy, especially with its non-detachable wrist rest, which isn't ideal to bring around and might not fit in a backpack.

 The Logitech G613 is rather large and heavy.
 It has a non-removable wrist-rest, which makes it bigger than most other keyboards.